Mokkatrukki/ols-viikkopelit/talviliiga/README.md

 - Team-based view - select a team to see their schedule
 - Display date, time, opponent, location, field, and game duration
+- Field maps - automatically displays venue field layout for each game
 - Clean, responsive Tailwind CSS design
 - Mobile-friendly interface
-- Parses tournament schedules from Excel files
+- Parses tournament schedules from Excel or PDF files

 ## 📁 Project Structure